Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

   maintainer nor any future development plans.
 Functionality under this namespace may not work and is **NOT** tested through the standard test harness.

-This three-tiered structure provides contributors a clear pathway from **experimentation to supported integration**, while protecting users from unexpected changes in stable areas of the codebase.
+This tiered namespace structure provides contributors a clear pathway from **experimentation to supported integration**, while protecting users from unexpected changes in stable areas of the codebase.